nickgillian/grt/README.md

   * **train( ... )**: uses the input data (...) to train a new model that can then be used for real-time prediction
   * **save( ... )**: saves a model or dataset to a file.
 The file format can be a custom GRT file (.grt) or a CSV file (.csv)
   * **load( ... )**: loads a pre-trained model or dataset from a file.
 The file format can be a custom GRT file (.grt) or a CSV file (.csv)
-  * **reset()**: resets a module, for example resetting a filter module would clear the values in it's history buffer and sets them to zero
+  * **reset()**: resets a module, for example resetting a filter module would clear the values in its history buffer and sets them to zero
   * **clear()**: clears a module, removing all pre-trained models, weights, etc..
 For example, clearing a filter module would delete the filter coefficients, history buffer, etc.
 * Functions with an underscore, such as **train_( ... )**, pass the input arguments as references and are therefore more efficient to use with very large datasets